Skiers, Resorts Rejoice Over Early Snowfall

 SIEGLER: It's only mid-November, but imagine already logging 38 days of skiing.
 Ralph Hoyt(ph) does need to imagine.

-Mr. RALPH HOYT (Skier): If I can, I'm going to ski every day.
+RALPH HOYT: If I can, I'm going to ski every day.

 SIEGLER: Hoyt moved to Colorado from Florida a year ago and quickly caught on to the local diehard ski culture.